the AFA site

 in English from Southern Illinois University.

-Cole, our Resource Development Advisor, also serves as the Director of
+Cole, our Resource Development Advisor, served as the Director of

 Development for Arts Council Silicon Valley, managing their fundraising and communications programs, and coordinating the Silicon Valley Arts & Business Awards.
 In addition, she was

 recently selected to participate in Community Leadership SJ/SV, a Chamber of Commerce leadership development program for 32

 emerging corporate and community leaders in the San Jose metropolitan area.
 Prior to joining the nonprofit sector, Lisa spent more than